Adharsh-Thayyil/Food-Delivery-using-MERN/README.md

  Terminal”
  3. Type “npm install” and press Enter and Wait for Installation to be completed (requires Internet)
- 4. Setup The MongoDB
+ 4. Setup The MongoDB <br/>
  a.
-Open this link- https://www.mongodb.com/cloud/atlas/register
+Open this link- https://www.mongodb.com/cloud/atlas/register <br/>
  b.
-After that Sign Up on the website.
+After that Sign Up on the website. <br/>
  c.
-Click on New Project Option
+Click on New Project Option <br/>
  d.
-After Creating Project go to Database Section & Build a database
+After Creating Project go to Database Section & Build a database <br/>
  e.
-Select M0 & Your Region & Create Database
+Select M0 & Your Region & Create Database <br/>
  f.
-Setup Username & Password & Create User
+Setup Username & Password & Create User <br/>
- Note: Do not use ‘@’ symbol in the password
+ **Note: Do not use ‘@’ symbol in the password**
  g.
-Now Click on Finish & Close
+Now Click on Finish & Close <br/>
  h.
-Whitelist IP 0.0.0.0 & Click on Add Entry
+Whitelist IP 0.0.0.0 & Click on Add Entry <br/>
  i.
-Now Click on Connect
+Now Click on Connect <br/>
  j.
-Now Select Compass Option
+Now Select Compass Option <br/>
  k.
-And Copy the Connection String
+And Copy the Connection String <br/>
  l.
-And Paste It in db.js replace password with password you set previously in 4.F & save changes
+And Paste It in db.js replace password with password you set previously in 4.F & save changes <br/>
  5. Now We have to Set Up stripe
  ● Open .env file in backend folder paste your stripe secret key in STRIPE_SECRET_KEY variable